seasoncloud/Alleloscope/samples/SNU601/scDNA/README.md

 Chi-Yun Wu, Zhang Lab, University of Pennsylvania

 ## Description
-For scDNA-seq data, Alleloscope enables allele-specific copy number profiling at the single cell level to 1. detect complex multi-allelic copy number alterations (even with the same copies) and 2. reconstruct tumor lineage structure based on the multi-allelic copy number events.
+For scDNA-seq data, Alleloscope enables allele-specific copy number profiling at the single cell level to 1. detect complex multi-allelic copy number alterations (including copy neutral loss-of-heterozygosity and mirrored subclones that have the same total copy number) and 2. reconstruct tumor lineages based on the multi-allelic copy number profile.

 For more information about the method, please check out the [github](https://github.com/seasoncloud/Alleloscope) and the [paper](https://doi.org/10.1101/2020.10.23.349407).
 <br/>

-## Prepare for input files
+## Prepare input files
 The following are the input files for different steps.

 1. A Standard vcf file with the SNP info.
 [EXAMPLE](https://github.com/seasoncloud/Alleloscope/blob/main/data-raw/SNU601/scDNA/var_all_sub.vcf)